rysaya/slime/docs/en/sft.md

     Finally, `--disable-compute-advantages-and-returns` indicates that there is no need to pre-calculate log probabilities during the SFT process, and `--debug-train-only` means that `sglang` does not need to be initialized.

-3. Used `train_async.py` instead of `train.py`.
+3. Do not use `--colocate`.
 This is to leverage the asynchronous training process to implement data prefetching.